james-lawlor/james-lawlor.github.io/biotrain-2021/index.md

 **Logistics**: The Bootcamp is Wednesday, June 2, 2021 and Thursday, June 3, 2021 (two half-days) in the McCrary Teaching Lab on the second floor of the Paul Propst Center (800 Hudson Way) from 7:45am - 12:15pm on day one and 8:00am to 12:15pm on day two.

+**COVID-19 Safety**: We will follow the current Institute guidelines for COVID-19 best practices.
+Students and instructors will wear masks and practice physical distancing.

 **Objective/Rationale:** This one day workshop is intended to provide HudsonAlpha BioTrain interns and graduate rotation students an introduction to computational biology through a discussion on why computers are necessary in genomics, short unix shell and R tutorials followed by hands-on exercises [The Carpentries lessons](https://carpentries.org/), and tips on how to ask for help, keeping a computational lab notebook, and finding additional learning resources.

 **Prerequisites**: Curiosity about computational biology and a basic understanding of the ideas of files and directories (folders).
 Access to a laptop (talk to Michelle Morris if you need to borrow one).
 Ability to use your favorite web browser to download and install the necessary software and data (see below).